Unknown Hands - User Guide

 Markers:

-- Individual icons — Single records
+- Individual markers — Single record (color indicates entity type)

-- Click marker: Opens popup with record details
+- Click marker — Opens popup with record details

 Exporting Maps